boazbk/tcs/lec_03a_computing_every_function.md

+>_"[In 1951] I had a running compiler and nobody would touch it because, they carefully told me, computers could only do arithmetic; they could not do programs."_,  Grace Murray Hopper, 1986.

 >_"Syntactic sugar causes cancer of the semicolon."_, Alan Perlis, 1982.

 The NAND programing language is pretty much as "bare bones" as programming languages come.